Carmen Villalobos

 Carmen Villalobos (born Yorley del Carmen Villalobos Barrios on July 13, 1983) is a Colombian actress and model.

 Career

 She is best known for her character Catalina Santana in the telenovela Sin senos no hay paraíso based on the book by Gustavo Bolívar titled Sin tetas no hay paraíso.
 She won another major role in the Telemundo series, El Señor de los Cielos, where she played Leonor Ballesteros.
 She was also known as Alejandra Paz in the Telemundo novela, Niños Ricos, Pobres Padres.
 She recently re-personified Catalina Santana in the telenovela Sin senos sí hay paraíso, based on Bolivar's new book titled Sin tetas si hay paraíso, in the first season of the series only had a special participation as flashback and cameos.
 In the second season she was promoted as titular character of the series.

 Personal life

-She married her longtime boyfriend Sebastián Caicedo on October 18, 2019, in Cartagena, Colombia.
-On July 25, 2022 Villalobos confirmed she and Caicedo have been separated for several months.
+She was married to Sebastian Caicedo.
+She is now in a relationship with Frederik Oldenburg.